laravel/nova-docs/2.0/metrics/defining-metrics.md

 }
 ```

-In event where you would like to disable string inflector being applied to suffix, use `withoutSuffixInflection()` on the `ValueResult`:
+If you would like to disable string pluralization / inflection from being applied to the suffix, you may invoke the `withoutSuffixInflection` method on the `ValueResult`:

 ```php
 public function calculate(Request $request)